vijayanajay/agent-trader/docs/tasks.md

         *   Is the Win Rate > 55%?
         *   Is the Profit Factor > 1.5?
     5. Perform a qualitative review of 10-15 "BUY" rationales from the results to assess if they are logical.
-    6. Run the `Feature_Suggester` agent by sending its prompt to the LLM and save the output.
+    6. Run the `Feature_Suggester` agent by creating a separate crew or using the agent directly with its prompt.
     7. Document the final results and findings in a `README.md` file.

 *   **Acceptance Criteria (AC):**